High Brough Moor services

 High Brough Moor had signs on the A1 pointing to the petrol station only.
 Immediately afterwards were signs advising traffic it can also stop at Scotch Corner.

-The Little Chef closed in 2017, anticipating the motorway upgrade.
-The forecourt closed too, which was also not a surprise, but then it reopened again a few months later.
+Anticipating the motorway upgrade, the forecourt closed on 7 April 2016, followed by the the Little Chef in 2017, which was also not a surprise.
+The forecourt reopened again on 1 November 2018 after Penny Petroleum acquired the site from Shell.
 It continues to advertise 24 hour opening.
 The wide entrance and exit give away that it was once on a busy and fast-flowing dual carriageway.

 |none||Services on the A6055||Scotch Corner (A6018, 1 mile)|